The Young Bucks: The Elite (2016–2019)

-On February 24, 2018, The Young Bucks announced that they would move up to New Japan's heavyweight tag team division.
-At Strong Style Evolved, they lost against the Golden☆Lovers in an acclaimed match.
-At Sakura Genesis 2018, they scored their first victory in the Heavyweight tag team division against their Bullet Club teammates Chase Owens and Yujiro Takahashi.
-At Wrestling Dontaku 2018, they won the NEVER Openweight 6-Man Tag Team Championship for the third time, this time with Marty Scurll under the team name Super Vilains.
+On February 24, The Young Bucks announced that they would move up to New Japan's heavyweight tag team division.
+At Strong Style Evolved, they lost against the Golden☆Lovers.
+At Sakura Genesis, they scored their first victory in the Heavyweight tag team division against their Bullet Club stablemates Chase Owens and Yujiro Takahashi.
+At Wrestling Dontaku, they won the NEVER Openweight 6-Man Tag Team Championship for the third time, this time with Marty Scurll under the team name Super Villains.
 At Dominion, they defeated Los Ingobernables de Japón (Evil and Sanada) to win the IWGP Tag Team Championship for the first time, becoming the second tag team to win the IWGP Jr. and Heavyweight Tag Team titles, and the first duo to have won all three of NJPW's team championships (IWGP Tag Team, IWGP Jr. Tag Team, and NEVER Openweight 6-Man Tag Team) together.
-On August 12 during the G1 Climax 28, the Super Vilains lost their NEVER Openweight 6-Man Tag Team Championship to Tama Tonga, Tanga Loa and Taiji Ishimori, all a part of the rebellious Bullet Club sub-faction Bullet Club OG.
-At Fighting Spirit Unleashed, they lost the Heavyweight Tag Team Titles to Tama Tonga and Tanga Loa.
-At Wrestle Kingdom 13, The Young Bucks participated in a 3 way match for the IWGP Tag Team Championship against the champions Guerrillas of Destiny and Los Ingobernables de Japón (Sanada and Evil), but lost the match.
+On August 12 during the G1 Climax 28, the Super Villains lost their NEVER Openweight 6-Man Tag Team Championship to Tama Tonga, Tanga Loa and Taiji Ishimori, all a part of the rebellious Bullet Club sub-faction Bullet Club OG.
+At Fighting Spirit Unleashed, they lost the IGWP Heavyweight Tag Team Championship to Guerrillas of Destiny (Tama Tonga and Tanga Loa).
+At Wrestle Kingdom 13, The Young Bucks participated in a three-way match for the IWGP Tag Team Championship against then-champions Guerrillas of Destiny and Los Ingobernables de Japón, but lost the match.
 On February 7, 2019, their profiles were removed from NJPW website.

 All In (2017–2018)

 In May 2017, wrestling journalist Dave Meltzer suggested that an independent wrestling show would be unable to sell out a ten thousand seat arena in the United States.
 The Young Bucks, along with Cody Rhodes, challenged the idea by planning a show specifically for the purposes of drawing ten thousand fans.
-In May 2018, it was announced that the show would be named "All In", and would be held on September 1, 2018 at the Sears Centre Arena, including many popular wrestlers from various promotions such as Ring of Honor, New Japan Pro-Wrestling and the independent circuit.
+In May 2018, it was announced that the show would be named "All In", and would be held on September 1, 2018, at the Sears Centre Arena, including many popular wrestlers from various promotions such as Ring of Honor, New Japan Pro-Wrestling and the independent circuit.
 When All In was announced on May 13, tickets sold out in 30 minutes.
 At the event, The Young Bucks along with Kota Ibushi defeated Bandido, Rey Fénix, and Rey Mysterio in the main event.